 If this occurs, the mileage of the vehicle could play a big part in how much you can barter with them, as it acts as a broad signal for the condition of internal components – how much wear have they had, are they due to be replaced, for example.

 The higher mileage car you have, the less likely you’ll be to have this option when going to scrap it.
-It’s important to note that sought after doesn’t necessarily mean expensive – common, smaller cars that are in good condition, but might not be worth the time to actually sell, are often in demand due to the parts that can be salvaged from them for other repairs.
+It’s important to note that sought after doesn’t necessarily mean expensive – common, smaller cars that are in good condition but might not be worth the time to actually sell, are often in demand due to the parts that can be salvaged from them for other repairs.

 Mileage & road-worthiness

 If your car is not roadworthy, for whatever reason, then that will be more important than the mileage of the vehicle itself.
-They’ll be more concerned about the transportation of your car, if any internals are still functioning, or if the car is a complete write-off, than how many miles you’ve built up over the years.
+They’ll be more concerned about the transportation of your car, if any internals is still functioning, or if the car is a complete write-off, than how many miles you’ve built up over the years.

 For more information, read our guide; If I scrap my car do I have to sorn it?